 Resources

-Resources represent limited-capacity entities in your simulation that processes compete for.
-Examples include servers, machines, workers, parking spots, or network bandwidth.
+Resources represent limited-capacity entities in your simulation that processes compete for. discrete-sim provides three types of resources:

 Creating Resources